International-Data-Spaces-Association/IDSA-Rulebook/122_Vocabularies.md

 In addition to the functional elements of a data space, many optional roles and components exist.
-The entities providing these functions must join the data space like any other participant and fulfill all requirements, policies and procedures enforced by the DSGA to establish trust.
+The entities providing these functions must join the data space like any other participant and fulfil all requirements, policies and procedures enforced by the DSGA to establish trust.